ACESLabUCSD/AdaptiveSampling/README.md

     ```

     where `x` is a vector of design hyperparameters to be optimized, and `f` is the value of the objective function evaluated at x.
 You can also choose from a set of example objective functions provided in `utils/example_functions.py`.

+ -  (Optional) desired constraints for sample needs to be wrapped into this Python function which will be checked during optimization.

+    ```python
+    def constraint_fn(x):
+        ...
+        return True

+    ```

+    where `x` is a vector of design hyperparameters to be optimized.

    - The rest of the arguments used by the three optimization tools are as follows: